Incremental Backup Explained

 Incremental backup is a data backup method designed to reduce storage requirements and bandwidth load and provide the necessary level of data consistency and availability.

-In this guide, we look at what incremental backup is, how it works, and how it helps save time and money on backup and disaster recovery routines.
+In this guide, we overview this concept, how it works, and how it helps save time and money on backup and disaster recovery routines.

 What Is Incremental Backup?

-An incremental backup is a type of backup that copies only data that has changed since the previous backup.
-Unlike a full backup, where the whole data set is copied to the backup storage with every backup job, an incremental backup allows you to perform a full backup only once in a while.
+This is a type of backup that copies only data that has changed since the previous backup.
+Unlike a full backup, where the whole data set is copied to the backup storage with every backup job, it allows you to perform a full backup only once in a while.

 That is how this backup type gets its name: each backup is an increment for a previous backup.

 Further reading Incremental and Differential Backup Comparison

-To demonstrate the incremental backup process, let’s assume you have made a full backup and that now you would like to to do a weekly backup of any added or changed files:
+To demonstrate the backup process, let’s assume you have made a full backup and that now you would like to to do a weekly backup of any added or changed files:

 - Week 1 - first full backup